HMS Seahorse (1794): Mediterranean

-On 8 May 1810 Seahorse captured the Neapolitan privateer Stella di Napoleon, of two guns an d40 men.
-On 22 August 1810, while cruising off Tuscany, Seahorse encountered the and Ligurie.
-Ligurie escaped immediately but Seahorse was able to drive Renard ashore and cannonade her there.
+On 8 May 1810 Seahorse captured the 2-gun Neapolitan privateer Stella di Napoleon and her 40-man crew.
+On 22 August 1810, while cruising off Tuscany Seahorse encountered and Ligurie.
+Ligurie escaped immediately but Seahorse was able to drive Renard ashore and attack her there.
 Even so, Renard was little-damaged and was able to get off after Seahorse had left.
-Renard limped back to Genoa.
-En route, Renard again met Seahorse, but sought refugee under the shore batteries of Levanto which, although in bad shape, proved sufficient to deter Seahorse.
+Renard limped back to Genoa and e route met Seahorse again, but sought refuge under the shore batteries of Levanto which, although in bad shape, proved sufficient to deter Seahorse.

 Seahorse was paid off for a second time in June 1811, and was under repair at Woolwich from August to October 1812.
 She was recommissioned in September 1812 under the command of Sir James Gordon.
 She sank the 16-gun privateer lugger Subtile off Beachy Head on 13 November 1813 after a chase of three hours.
 The lugger had been so damaged in the chase that she sank before Seahorse could take off her crew.
 As a result, of her crew of 72 men, all but 28 drowned, her captain, François-David Drosier, and all his officers, among them.
 She was a few days out of Dieppe and had captured a Swedish brig laden with salt, and a light collier. was in sight at the time.
 On 24 March 1814 Seahorse recaptured the Swedish ship Maria Christina while in company with and another warship.
 (Note: A first-class share of the prize money was worth £187 3s 3 3/4d; the prize money for an ordinary seaman was £2 2s 4 1/2d.
 For an ordinary seaman, this would have amounted to about six weeks' wages.)